abhsrivastava/abhsrivastava.github.io/_posts/2017-10-27-Replace-SprayTestKit-With-Custom-DSL.md

 }
 ```

-That's it. now we can write a simple client program that uses our DSL
+That's it.
+Our [whole DSL][5] is less than 50 lines of code.
+Now we can write a simple client program that uses our DSL

 ```scala
 import com.abhi.webservice.testkit.WebServiceTestKit._